Corneal Collagen Cross Linking

 What’s the difference between a corneal transplant and CXL?
 CXL is an in-office procedure that does not involve surgical incisions into the eye or stitches.
 It is a relatively non-invasive procedure that is done with vitamin drops and light.
 Corneal transplants are performed in an operating room, involving incisions into the eye and a lifelong risk of rejection of the corneal tissue.

 How is CXL performed?
-The CXL treatment is an outpatient procedure performed in the doctor’s office using only numbing eye drops and a mild oral sedative (Valium tablet).
+The CXL treatment is an outpatient procedure performed in the doctor’s office using only numbing eye drops and an optional mild oral sedative (Valium tablet).
 You will need to lay ﬂat on your back in a reclined chair for the treatment process.
 A vitamin eyedrop solution (riboﬂavin) will be placed into the eye.
-After the application of the riboflavin eye drop solution your doctor will examine your cornea.
+After the application of the riboflavin eye drop solution, your doctor will examine your cornea.
 Next, you will be asked to look up at a light during the treatment.
 It is generally easy to look at this light because your eyes are numb; rewetting drops will be applied during the treatment.
 After the light is applied your doctor will examine your cornea and the treatment is complete.

 What is the transepithelial (or epi-on) CXL technique?
 In this less invasive CXL treatment, the surface skin layer (epithelium) of the cornea is not removed so the recovery is much faster than the traditional CXL technique.
 This less invasive technique can only be done on corneas that are thicker than 400 microns.